njeriolenkere/Smart-IoT-Connected-Lake/README.md

 *Figure 4: Source: [Pycom.io](https://docs.pycom.io/)*

 ### Step 3: Firmware update
 + Update your firmware to the latest version to avoid running into issues.
-[Upload from here Updating Device Firmware](https://docs.pycom.io/updatefirmware/device/).
+[Upload Firmware for Updating Device (here)](https://docs.pycom.io/updatefirmware/device/).
 Install the downloaded file and open it.
 Press Continue.
 + Communication -> type, choose development and press continue.
 + RESET ->  check the boxes, CONFIG partion  and  NVS Partition, press continue.
 + Advance setting -> on device type, choose your device.
 On file system  ->  check the boxes of Erase during update.
 On LoRa region  ->  choose your country,  press continue.